 Of course what I am arguing here has some serious implications for what we Protestants hold so dearly – the words of God as contained in Scripture.
 My goal here is not at all to argue against inerrancy or the importance of words, though you are free to do so yourself.
 My goal is rather to make us aware of how we moderns can fall into idolatry just like the Ancient Near East or like the religious leaders of Jesus’s day.
 There are forms of inerrancy and religion which are clearly idolatrous and circumscribe God into a confined box which can be controlled by those who wield the definitions.
 I want to expose such circumscription to avoid the bibliolatry which is common today.
 To do this, I’ll briefly lay out four indicators which point towards the worshipping of a god idolized in words.

 - Reducing the Spirit: The Bible was written over thousands of years by tens of authors in three major languages.
 Even if one adheres to inerrancy, that inerrancy only applies to the original manuscript and the original language (see Article X of the Chicago Statement on Biblical Inerrancy).
-As words and meanings change over time, and as words are translated into different languages, there is no possible way that the words we have today describe God to the same extent that they did originally.
+As texts are edited, as words and meanings change over time, and as words are translated into different languages, there is no possible way that the words we have today are God's inerrant words to the same extent that they were originally.
+Infallibly used, definitely.
+But even as one of the more stringent documents on inerrancy declares, only the autographs are fully inerrant.
 If one’s hope is in circumscribing God in words, recognizing this dissonance between the original expression and current translation can feel scary or devastating because our certainty of ideas and our control of God is lost.
 However, if one recognizes the centrality of the Spirit to the Christian life, particularly in regard to discernment and abiding in Christ, then one recognizes that the power of God may often be brought through the words of God, but they are only effectual when brought and illuminated by the Spirit of God.
 This means that the power and meaning of words are living when they are breathed by the Spirit.
 Any form of Christianity which minimizes the Spirit is likely flirting with idolatry, as “the Spirit blows wherever it wills,” and denouncing or minimizing the Spirit is a quick way to ensure we don’t have to deal with that which is out of our control.
 When the Bible becomes a tool to fondle our felt need for certainty or a means whereby we seek to control others, we discover we have fashioned an idol.

 - Denying Mystery: I don’t know that there are any Christian denominations which fully deny mystery, as the Trinity and Incarnation are often viewed as mysteries.
 However, that’s where the mystery ends for many Protestants.
 God is described, and therefore circumscribed, in most other places.
 This is one place where I think the Eastern Orthodox church can provide some significant help, as they are much more comfortable with mystery.
 They recognize the problem with trying to define God and place him in a box, and therefore they have developed what they call “apophaticism,” or “negative theology.”
 Apophaticism, rather than seek to define God by declaring what he is, instead identifies what he is not.
 By discussing what God is not we get a clearer image of who God is, yet in a way which doesn’t make us feel as though we have conquered an infinite God by defining him in a finite way.
 Any view which feels the need to describe God and avoid mystery is one which has married itself to idolatry.